dollarshaveclub/es-check/README.md

 ----

-**ECMA V** checks JavaScript files against a specified version of ECMAScript (Standardized JavaScript) with a shell script.
+**ECMA V**, short for `ECMA Version`, checks JavaScript files against a specified version of ECMAScript (Standardized JavaScript) with a shell script.
+In example, `ecma-v 5 ./dist/*.js` will check `/dist` files to see if they're ECMAScript 5 [ES5] and throw errors if they are not.
 If the specified ECMAScript version in a JavaScript is incorrect within a JavaScript file(s), Ecma V will throw an error.
-This is important in a [modular and bundled](https://www.sitepoint.com/javascript-modules-bundling-transpiling/)world.
+This is important in a [modular and bundled](https://www.sitepoint.com/javascript-modules-bundling-transpiling/) world.

 ----